temporalio/documentation/docs/content/what-is-a-temporal-cron-job.md

 You can also pass any of the [predefined schedules](https://pkg.go.dev/github.com/robfig/cron#hdr-Predefined_schedules) or [intervals](https://pkg.go.dev/github.com/robfig/cron#hdr-Intervals) described in the [`robfig/cron` documentation](https://pkg.go.dev/github.com/robfig/cron).

-For example, "@weekly" would cause the a Workflow Execution to spawn once a week, midnight between Sat/Sun.
+For example, "@weekly" causes a Workflow Execution to spawn once a week at midnight between Saturday and Sunday.

 ### Stop Cron Job